-The staff told us they received recent alerts from the Medicines and Healthcare products Regulatory Agency (MHRA) and through the Central Alerting System (CAS).
+The staff told us they received recent alerts from the Medicines and Healthcare products Regulatory Agency (MHRA).
 (The MHRA is the UK's regulator of medicines, medical devices and blood components for transfusion, responsible for ensuring their safety, quality and effectiveness).
-These were shared with the team via discussion, email and meetings where appropriate.
+These were shared with the team via email and meetings where appropriate.